DeepAI-Research/Simverse/README.md

 pip install -r requirements.txt
 ```

-3. Install Blenderpy dependency.
+1. Install Blenderpy dependency.
 On a Mac, this is complicated because Blenderpy has some issues.
 Easier on Linux.
+Here are instructions for installing and running on Mac with Python 3.10.
 ```bash
 # Linux
 python3.10 -m pip install bpy